5 SEO Strategies For Financial Advisors (That Actually Work)

-The reason I didn't include this as one of the tips is because that correlation doesn't mean causation.
+The reason I didn't include this as one of the tips is because correlation doesn't equal causation.
 The theory is that content that gets shared a lot on social media may be seen as more valuable by the search engines.
 But Google has repeatedly denied that they're using social signals for SEO ranking purposes.
 Plus, social media sites use nofollow links, which don't give you any link juice.

-Like I said, correlation isn't causation.
+As I said, correlation isn't causation.
 There's a strong correlation between eating ice cream and drowning deaths.
 The reason is because they both happen in warm weather, but eating ice cream does not CAUSE you to drown.
 The same thinking can be applied for social signals.

 In any case, you should be sharing your high-quality content on social media to encourage sharing and to drive organic traffic.